OxfordLocal

 South Oxford's neighbourhood parkrun — compact, friendly, and close to the city centre.

-The South Oxford parkrun at Hinksey Park is the most central of Oxford's parkruns, tucked into the green space between Abingdon Road and the Thames.
+The South Oxford parkrun at Hinksey Park is the southernmost of Oxford's parkruns, tucked into the green space between Abingdon Road and the Thames.
 It's smaller and more intimate than Cutteslowe — fewer runners, a tighter community, and a course that stays entirely within the park and its surroundings.
+The other two Oxford 5km options are University Parks in the centre and Shotover on the city's eastern hill.

 The route